cardstack/cardstack-documentation/guides/concepts/grants.md

 ### Who: A field

-A field defined as `{ type: 'fields', id: someFieldName }`, in which case the set of users will be determined dynamically by looking at the value of given resource's field.
+`who` can be described with a field defined as `{ type: 'fields', id: someFieldName }`, in which case the set of users will be determined dynamically by looking at the value of given resource's field.
 The field itself must be either:
 - a relationship to one or many users.
 - the `id` field, which is treated implicitly as a relationship to the record itself, meaning you can write a grant against the `id` field in order to give a user permissions to their own user record.

 In general, it is better to use groups rather than make lots of separate grants for each user.
 The biggest use for individual user grants is when you use them via field indirection, so that a resource can contain its own list of owners, etc.

-For example, you can have a resource like this that stores its own collaborators list:
+For example, you can have a resource like this that stores its own collaborators list and a set of unbanned users:
 ```javascript
 {
   type: 'posts',